Amazon Fargate logo

 description: >-

-The Amazon Fargate API is accessed through Amazon ECS and enables you to
+The Amazon Fargate API is accessed through Amazon ECS and enables you to run containers without managing servers

-configure networking and IAM policies, and deploy containerized
+or clusters.
+You can define tasks, configure networking and IAM policies, and deploy containerized applications

-applications with serverless compute capacity.
+with serverless compute capacity.

 image: https://a0.awsstatic.com/libra-css/images/logos/aws_logo_smile_1200x630.png